International Health Insurance in Azerbaijan For Expats

-Healthcare in Azerbaijan
+The Healthcare System in Azerbaijan

 Healthcare in Azerbaijan is provided by public and private healthcare institutions and regulated through the Ministry of Healthcare.
 Public hospitals are run by the state and medical care is offered free of charge for Azerbaijani residents.
 Most specialized clinics and hospitals are located in Baku.

-The medical care facilities located throughout Azerbaijan often fall short compared to those seen in more developed countries.
 The facilities located in rural areas outside of Baku are extremely limited by the lack of doctors, proper facilities, and issues in supplying sufficient electricity.
 Rural facilities should only be trusted for basic checkups and shouldn’t be used for any intrusive exams or medical procedures.